BillLudwig/Zettelkasten/pages/Behavior Skills Breakthrough.md

 - Instructor: Chase Hughes
 - Link: https://team.chasehughes.com/spaces/8432207/content
 - ## Human Behavior
+	- ### Patterns of Behavior
+	  collapsed:: true
 		- People run on scripts
 		- Nonverbal 2/3 of meaning of communication
 		- 4 laws of behavior
 			- Everyone is suffering and insecure
 			- Everyone is wearing a mask (persona/projection)
 			- Everyone pretends not to wear a mask
 			- Everyone is a product of childhood suffering and reward
 		- Most people will try to persuade the mask, instead of the person behind it.
 		- 3 filters of influence:
 			- chemical change
 			- electrical change
 			- genetic factors
 		- 4 ways to see people
 			- People are broken - get angry and try to 'fix' the problem and level the playing field (get even)
 			- People are different - still get angry but don't feel need to 'fix' the problem and even the playing field
 			- People are facts - don't get angry/judge because see other people as unchangeable.
 			- People are reasons - see reason (or make one up) behind behavior (childhood suffering and reward)
+	- ### Influencing the brain - not the person
+		-